mue473/bapienv/README.md

 - dtb -> corrections for the BaPi device tree under Armbian

+- openwrt -> ideas for improving the openwrt image

 - railroad -> adaptions for building railroad SW on the target

 - sun4i_can -> driver for the sunxi CAN controller supporting the "presume-ack" mode